ickb/proposal/README.md

 This protocol could also enable the future development of Hexmate using a ISPO, which I highly support and anticipate!

+## Protocol Layers Introduction

+The protocol logic is divided in three layers:

+- Core Layer: it defines a solid way to exchange between CKB and CKB++ in fixed blocks.
+- Incentivization Layer: it takes care of making this exchange liquid.
+- Periphery Layer: it makes the the protocol handy to use irrespective of user capital size.

 ## Core Layer

 ### Core Layer is On-Chain, Trust-Less & Decentralized